LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ## Q and A

-- Lab 5, Part 1, Array Exercises
+- Lab 5, Part 2, any questions?
-  - Have you started it?
-Any questions?
 - Does anyone have any questions about anything?